0xthem7/Quotes/Quotes.md

 -  “I have burrowed underneath your brain.
 I am nested there.
 I am the scream in your mind.
 You will cooperate.” ― Mr. Robot
 -  “The concept of waiting bewilders me.
 There are always deadlines.
 There are always ticking clocks.
 That is why you must manage your time.” ― Mr. Robot
 -  “If you want to find the secrets of the universe, think in terms of energy, frequency and vibration.” ― Nikola Tesla
 -  “I don't care that they stole my idea . .
 I care that they don't have any of their own” ― Nikola Tesla
+-  “Of all things, I liked books best.” ― Nikola Tesla